gloaguen-evan/resnap/CONTRIBUTING.md

 ./scripts/run_functional_tests.sh
 ````

+💡Want to skip CI tests for your PR?
+Just pop #no_test in your commit message!

 ## 📝 Updating the Changelog

 Please update the CHANGELOG.md file in your pull request with a short summary of the changes.